allenarduino/allenarduino/README.md

 # About me
 I'm Allen Jones.
-Full stack developer and a passionate computer programmer.
+Full stack developer and a passionate software engineer.
-I build back end REST APIs with PHP,NodeJs and Flask.
+I build back end RESTful APIs with NodeJS and Flask.
-For consuming back end REST APIs and building single page applications,I use ReactJs,React Native and AngularJs.
+For consuming back end RESTful APIs and building single page and fully responsive applications,I use ReactJs,React Native and AngularJs.
 I just finished my computer engineering degree at <a href="https://www.knust.edu.gh/"><b>KNUST</b></a>.
 <p>I'm ready to learn more in any organization I find myself.</p>